In Brief

 Conservation Value:

-Kayapo Indigenous Territories are of high conservation significance because they are likely large enough to protect ecological processes and the full suite of southeastern Amazonian biodiversity.
+Kayapo Indigenous Territories are of high conservation significance because they are large enough to protect ecological processes and the full suite of southeastern Amazonian biodiversity.
 (See Conservation Significance section of "In More Depth", below.)
 They also furnish huge climate benefits.

 Threats: